 Desiree S. Matthews has been with the City Manager’s Office since 2001—previously serving as the Assistant to the City Manager and Assistant City Manager.
 She was promoted to Deputy City Manager in August 2011.

 As Deputy City Manager, Matthews is responsible for assisting the City Manager with day-to-day operations of the organization, including overseeing the Airport, Information Technology, Development Services, Community Redevelopment Agency, City Clerk’s Office, and the Kissimmee Charter Academy contract.

 Desiree received her Bachelor of Science degree from Florida Atlantic University and her Master's in Public Administration from the University of Central Florida.

 Assistant City Manager

 Austin Blake joined the City of Kissimmee in 2006 as a Telecommunicator in the City’s 911 Center.
 Throughout his career with the Kissimmee Police Department, Blake served as a Communications Training Officer, Shift Supervisor and Manager of the Communications Division.

-In 2016 Blake joined the City Manager’s team and currently serves as the Administrative Services Manager, where he oversees the Communications & Public Affairs Office, coordinates emergency management and citywide security initiatives, and provides logistical and analytical support on special projects.
+In 2016 Blake joined the City Manager’s team and currently serves as the Assistant City Manager, where he oversees the Communications & Public Affairs Office, coordinates emergency management and citywide security initiatives, and provides logistical and analytical support on special projects.
 Blake attended Warner University in Lake Wales, Florida where he earned his Bachelor of Arts degree in Business Administration and Master of Science in Management.